xtrm0/csd-blog/README.md

    the scripts/instructions.
 3. Provide reviews to students (via email).
 4. Rinse and repeat, until post is acceptable.
+5. Fill out blog post approval form.

 ## Instructions for the web-admin

-The following steps need to be run (in order) whenever a pull request comes from a student:
+The following steps need to be run (in order) whenever notified by the Computer Science Department Doctoral Program Manager that a blog post has been approved:

-1. Confirm that the particular blogpost has been approved (confirmation from committee (?))
+1. Find the post's corresponding pull request in the repository.
 2. Run `./admin_server.sh ID` (where ID is the pull-request number on the GitHub interface) to grab a local copy of the student's changes, and generate the website on the local machine.
 This will